bagrow/network-portrait-divergence/README.md

 ### See also:

-*[Portraits of Complex Networks](http://dx.doi.org/10.1209/0295-5075/81/68004)* &mdash; the original paper and idea behind Portrait Divergence.
+*[Portraits of Complex Networks](http://dx.doi.org/10.1209/0295-5075/81/68004)* &mdash; the original paper on Network Portraits, one of the ideas behind Network Portrait Divergence.

 * [Journal Page](http://dx.doi.org/10.1209/0295-5075/81/68004)
 * [arXiv:cond-mat/0703470](http://arxiv.org/abs/cond-mat/0703470)